dojo/docs/dojox/layout/FloatingPane.rst

 Introduction
 ============

 The dojox.layout.FloatingPane class provides flexible support for floating panes which can be resized, minimized/maximized and layered dynamically, similar to application windows within the web page.
-Unlike `dijit.Dialog <dijit/Dialog>`_, FloatingPane is not modal and it is designed to allow multiple active windows.
+Unlike :ref:`dijit.Dialog <dijit/Dialog>`, FloatingPane is not modal and it is designed to allow multiple active windows.
 A special dock widget (dojox.layout.Dock) is used to provide the user interface for restoring minimized (docked) windows.

 =====